mlammens/FRAL-herbarium/manuscript/Aiello-Lammens-Reconstructing-F-alnus-spread.md

 ## Presence records

-I collected *F. alnus* presence records by 1) searching publicly available on-line databases of multiple herbaria, 2) requesting record information from curators and collection managers of various herbaria, 3) searching the Global Biodiversity Information Facility (GBIF), Canadian Biodiversity Information Facility (CBIF) and the Invasive Plant Atlas of New England (IPANE), and 4) carrying out a literature search for all North American localities.
+I collected *F. alnus* presence records by 1) searching publicly available on-line databases of multiple herbaria, 2) requesting record information from curators and collection managers of various herbaria, 3) searching the Global Biodiversity Information Facility (GBIF), Canadian Biodiversity Information Facility (CBIF) and the Invasive Plant Atlas of New England (IPANE) databases, and 4) carrying out a literature search for all North American localities.
 I used the keyword search terms “Frangula alnus” or “Rhammus frangula” in ISI Web of Science database in the literature search.
 Only presence records that included information on the year and location (county level or finer) of observation were included in the final dataset.
 I verified that each record was independent, as some sources included records from multiple institutions (e.g., IPANE).